loopstick/ResourcesForClasses/ConstructionTechniques/README.md

 ![Socketed Module](images/SocketedModule.jpg)

 Similarly, sensors should attached with headers, not directly soldered to your board.
-This makes it much easier to replace a damaged sesnor or swap sensors for testing:
+This makes it much easier to replace a damaged sensor or swap sensors quickly for testing:
 ![Socketed Sensor](images/SocketedSensor.jpg)

   - Exceptions: